jumboindex/Find-Your-Hat/README.md

 - fieldCharacter = '░' // navigable space.
 - pathCharacter = '*' // represents path taken throughout the maze.

 The maps are randomly generated via user input (mapHeight, mapWidth, percentageWholeCoverage) and are navigated using w, a, s, d.
+Maps are validated using a path finding algorithm which follows the steps listed below:

+  1. Create a list of the four adjacent cells around the hat, with a counter variable of the current element's counter variable + 1 i.e ((2,8,1),(3,7,1),(4,8,1),(3,9,1)))
+  2. Check all cells in each list for the following two conditions:
+     1. If the position is a maze wall, remove it from the list
+     2. if the position is a hole, remove it from the list
+     3. If there is an element in the main list with the same coordinate, remove it from the cells list
+  3. Add all remaining cells in the list to the end of the main list
+  4. Go to the next item in the list and continue until hat is found or maxium number of possible moves is reached

+If a map does not pass validation i.e. cannot be solved, a new map is generated.

 ## Technologies